tagion/tagion/docs/gov/intro/index.md

 # Introduction

 Welcome to the governance documentation-pages of the Tagion network.
 These pages will be continuously updated as our network matures.

 Governance, to us, simultaneously means the structure AND processes of managing a decentralised system.
-And structure and process will change in step with the stage release of our network - and with your input.
+And structure and process will change in step with the staged release of our network - see below - and with your input:
 Please feel invited to contribute!
 For the time being, this happens on Discord (join [here](https://discord.gg/wE4AA64a)).

-To break up our ideas and make them easier to follow, we have structured the governance of our network into four interdependent areas (see menu).
+To break up our ideas and make them easier to follow, we have structured the governance of our network into four interdependent areas.
 The structure and process of each of those will have effects and consequences on all other, directly or indirectly.

-Also, most of the elements here described will be implemented in stages along with the technical development of the network and its staged release from the stewardship of [Decard](https://www.tagion.org/about/).
+Navigate them through in the menu.

 ## Release phases of Tagion
 The word "decentralisation" here refers to a network in which no entity can impose it's will and interest on the rest of the network.
 Practically, this is not true yet.
-But the current network stewards at Decard have bond themselves to make this vision a reality as soon as possible.
+But the current network stewards at  [Decard](https://www.tagion.org/about/) have bound themselves to make this vision a reality as soon as possible.
 For this purpose, our ["Manifesto"](./manifesto) sets out the values and ambitions for Tagion, as guiding principles throughout the development process.

 :::note[The _Tagion Governance Manifesto_]